wenwei202/caffe/README.md

 Retraining a trained DNN with force regularization might get better results, comparing with training from scratch.

 ### Some open research topics
-Force Regularization can squeeze/coordinate weight information to much lower rank space, but after low-rank decomposition with the same precision of approximation, it is still more challenging to recover the accuracy from the much more lightweight DNNs.
+Force Regularization can squeeze/coordinate weight information to much lower rank space, but after low-rank decomposition with the same precision of approximation, it is more challenging to recover the accuracy from the much more lightweight DNNs.

 ## License and Citation